Japan - Tips

 designated by his colleagues.
 The prime minister has the power to

-remove ministers, a majority of whom must be Diet members.
+appoint and remove ministers, a majority of whom must be Diet members.

 The judiciary is